ChantalvDuin/event-prosthetic-vision/dvs_phosphenes/README.md

 canny edge detection prosthetic vision pipeline.

-It also contains the classes and scripts for converting CORe50 dataset and its corresponding phosphene representations created with the prosthetic vision pipelines into tf_records, .pbtxt labels ready to be used with Tensorflow Object Detection API.
+It also contains the classes and scripts for converting CORe50 dataset and its corresponding phosphene representations created with the prosthetic vision pipelines into tf_records and .pbtxt labels ready to be used with Tensorflow Object Detection API.

 Classes for Event-based prosthetic vision:
 - **EventRepresentation.py:** it computes event representations from an event stream as well as ways of transforming the